JAlcocerT/JAlcocerT/content/blog/py-z-stock-yahoo.md

 People throw many numbers into finance.

-Sp500 is 10% avg return.
+Like: *"Sp500 is 10% avg return."*

 Did it?

 It depends when exactly you are looking at.

-> Now you can play with the data and see for yourself :)
+> Now you can play with the data and see for yourself

+> > Probably is more important than ever to check all that info that is being thrown at us on social media

 Some say that you should go with the `65/20/15` (Living expenses/fund spending/future you) approach.